$0 Your Child's Top 5 Education Rights Under NZ Law

 Ministry of Education website — explains IEP process, ORS funding, stand-down rules.
 Useful for understanding the system.
 Not useful when the school tells you "we do things differently here."

-IHC — systemic advocacy, disability rights education, 2025 settlement leverage.
+IHC — systemic advocacy, disability rights education, and the settlement signed in December 2025.
 Not set up to write your enforcement email tonight.

 CCS Disability Action — 17 regional branches providing information and advocacy.
 The strongest free option for ongoing guidance, though "regional" coverage in remote areas can mean phone-based support with limited local knowledge.